 - To encourage interaction and exchange of information between those with interests in different aspects of marine biology, amateur and professional alike.

-Membership of our society entitles you to receive the newsletter and attend scientific meetings.
+Membership of our society entitles you to receive two bulletins a year and attend the annual conference and field meetings.
 For more details and to download a membership form visit the membership pages.